Sunny Mehta

-Sunny Mehta (born April 7, 1978, in Grand Rapids, Michigan) is an American hockey executive, data scientist, and former professional poker player, writer, options trader, and musician.
-Currently the Assistant General Manager and Head of Analytics for the Florida Panthers, he pioneered the first full-time analytics department in the National Hockey League as Director of Hockey Analytics for the New Jersey Devils.
+Sunny Mehta (born April 7, 1978) is an American hockey executive, data scientist, and former professional poker player, writer, options trader, and musician who is the general manager of the New Jersey Devils of the National Hockey League (NHL).
+Mehta pioneered the first full-time analytics department in the National Hockey League in his previous role as the Devils' director of hockey analytics, before winning two Stanley Cups as assistant general manager of the Florida Panthers.
 He is co-author of two bestselling poker strategy books.

 Early life and education

 Mehta grew up in Wyckoff, New Jersey, and graduated from Ramapo High School, where he played varsity ice hockey.
 He studied Jazz Guitar and Studio Music at the University of Miami Frost School of Music, and then moved to New Orleans, Louisiana, to perform and record with various local acts.
-He later worked as a derivatives trader at the Chicago Board of Trade, and received a Master's in Data Science from the City University of New York.
+He later worked as a derivatives trader at the Chicago Board of Trade, and received a master's in data science from the City University of New York.